yadurajiv/SimpleMIDI/README.md

 # SimpleMIDI for Blender

 A simple MIDI controller addon for Blender.
-It allows you to map MIDI knobs/sliders/keys to any property in Blender (Object transforms, Modifier values, Colors, etc.).
+It allows you to map MIDI knobs/sliders/keys to any property in Blender (Object transforms, Modifier values, Colours, etc.).

 ## Installation